JuliaKramek/flights-elt-medallion-pipeline/README.md

 # Initial Problem Statement

-Airline ticketing data is often stored in raw and inconsistent formats, making it difficult to analyze operational trends such as:
+Airline ticketing data is often stored in raw and inconsistent formats, making it difficult to analyze operational trends.

-- most frequently used airlines
-- popular routes
-- transaction volumes
-- customer booking behavior

 The purpose of this project is to clean, standardize, and aggregate the data into a usable analytical model.